shiang-luong/interactive-decision-tree/README.md

 A demo of the admin backend can be found [here](http://loyolalawtech.org/idt/private/login.php) [user:admin, pass: admin].

+A PhoneGap-ready implimentation of the frontend for mobile can be found at [https://github.com/judsonmitchell/idt-mobile](https://github.com/judsonmitchell/idt-mobile);

 ## Requirements

 * PHP, with cURL installed